-Many a times svchost.exe may show high resource utilization.
-Although it is difficult to isolate the service responsible, since many services are associated with this process, the biult-in Resource Monitor or SysInternals process Explorer will help you in that direction.
+Many times svchost.exe may show high resource utilization.
+Although it is difficult to isolate the service responsible for this, since many services are associated with this process, the built-in Resource Monitor or SysInternals process Explorer will help you in that direction.

 To see which svchost is associated with which single or multiple Service, right-click on the svchost.exe and select Go to Service(s).

 In the Services tab, you will now be able to see the associated services, highlighted.